alercah/rado/lang.md

 language does support delcarations that override or modify earlier declarations, however, in order to facilitate composability and dynamic configuration.

-Once a program is fully loaded and configurations selected, resolving all of the overrides and modifications, the resulting Rado program represents a logical system that can be queried programmatically to determine things like whether a goal is achievable (and how) or what options a player has next.
+Once a schema is fully loaded and configurations selected, resolving all of the overrides and modifications, the resulting Rado program represents a logical system that can be queried programmatically to determine things like whether a goal is achievable (and how) or what options a player has next.
 These logical systems do have a concept of state, which is vital to their interpretation.

 ## Overview